Connecting students with their peers in order to promote learning, form lasting relationships, and build community.

 The San Jose State University (SJSU) chapter of the Biomedical Engineering Society (BMES) established the Mentorship program in the Spring semester of 2015.
 The program matched lower-classmen with upperclassmen and graduate students.
 The goal of this program was to support and guide lower-classmen through their undergraduate careers.

-Fall 2022 will be the fourteenth semester of the SJSU BMES Mentorship program.
-Building on the previous mentorship programs, the 2022-2023 program has three main pillars: support, community, and diversity.
+Fall 2024 will be the sixteenth semester of the SJSU BMES Mentorship program.
+Building on the previous mentorship programs, the 2024-2025 program has three main pillars: support, community, and diversity.
 The Mentorship Committee is responsible for ensuring that the goal of the program is achieved and that the rules are observed by all members of the program.

 Pillars: